gitudaniel/testing_goat/deploy_tools/provisioning_notes.md

 * see gunicorn-systemd.template.service
 * replace SITENAME with, e.g. staging.my-domain.com
+* replace SEKRIT with the actual email password

 ## Folder structure:
 Assume we have a user account at /home/<user>